loppnowcd/movie-api-dotnet-challange/README.md

 1.  **Open Swagger:**
     - Open your browser and navigate to `https://localhost:7000/swagger`.
     - You will see the documentation for our API.
-    *Add a screenshot of the Swagger UI with the endpoint visible.*

 2.  **Fetch and Save Movies:**
     - Look for the `GET /api/Movie/fetch-and-save-popular-movies` endpoint.
     - Click on it, then click the "Try it out" button.